katepalbers/circ-exchg/_posts/2019-11-06-Looking-for-Betty.md

 *On another note...I found something that you may find of interest in my classroom (not sure) its an old camera in an old case with a photo from armadillo Texas. !?!*   (1/1/19, 5:57pm)

-Part of a long text from a friend, I wrote back that I probably didn’t want an old camera, but, sure, to swing by on her way home from the store.
+This little query came as part of a long text from a friend....
+I wrote back that I probably didn’t want an old camera, but, sure, to swing by on her way home from the store.
 An hour or so later, she walked in to my house, with a cute old faux-leather Kodak bag slung over her shoulder, saying she thought I could use it as a purse.
 There were two Instamatic cameras inside — she’d found them while cleaning out her classroom at our neighborhood middle school, where she teaches History and my son is in 8th grade.
 I fiddled with the metal releases to load and unload film; both were a little corroded.
-I finally took another look inside the leatherette bag, pulled out a small color snapshot, and was immediately smitten.
+I finally took another look inside the leatherette bag, pulled out a small color snapshot, and was immediately smitten:

 <figure class="figure">
 	<img src="../assets/images/Betty/Betty.jpeg" alt="Betty" />